Max Weber Sr.

-Max Weber (May 31, 1836 – August 10, 1897) was a German lawyer, municipal official and National Liberal politician.
-He was the father of the social scientists, Max and Alfred Weber.
+Wilhelm Maximilian Weber (May 31, 1836 – August 10, 1897) was a German lawyer, municipal official and National Liberal politician.
+He was the father of the social scientists Max and Alfred Weber.

 Biography

-Max Weber was born in Bielefeld, on May 31, 1836.
+Wilhelm Maximilian Weber was born in Bielefeld, on May 31, 1836.
 He came from a family of Westphalian origin, with a background as merchants and industrialists in the textile business.
 He was a brother of the entrepreneur Carl David Weber.
-He studied at Göttingen, where he became member of Burschenschaft Hannovera (fraternity), and Berlin and received a doctorate, becoming a doctor of law.
+He studied at Göttingen, where he became member of Burschenschaft Hannovera (fraternity), and Berlin and received a doctorate, becoming a Doctor of Law.
 Between 1862 and 1869, he worked for the municipal council in Erfurt as a magistrate, having previously held this position in Berlin.
 He began working in Berlin in 1893 and finally, in Charlottenburg.